CartoDB/carto.js/doc/getting_started.md

 ## Using a Different Host

-CartoDB.js sends all requests to the cartodb.com domain by default.
-If you are running your own instance of CartoDB, you can change the URLs to specify a different host.
+CARTO.js sends all requests to the cartodb.com domain by default.
+If you are running your own instance of CARTO, you can change the URLs to specify a different host.

 A different host can be configured by using ``sql_api_template`` and ``maps_api_template`` in the ``options`` parameter for any ``cartodb`` function call.